csf-dev/CodingStandards/CSharp/DomainApiProject.md

 # The domain API project
 Every solution for *application software* should have one project for the **Domain API**.
 This API is a declaration of *what the application can do*, without any concerns as to *how it is done*.
-There should be no business rules represented within this project.
+There should be no logic code in this project.

 It is best for an application solution to have only **one** domain API project.
-There are rarely any practical benefits to splitting it into multiple projects but doing creates often-unwanted dependency problems because circular assembly references are not permitted.
+There are rarely any practical benefits to come of splitting it into multiple projects.
+Splitting the domain API up can create often-unwanted dependency problems though, because circular assembly references are not permitted.

 ## Naming
 The project name for the domain API project should follow the format `[SolutionName].Domain`.
 It should use the same [root namespace] as the solution which contains it, without the `.Domain` suffix.